18 Mar 2020

-- The deadline to pay balances due regarding these tax returns is extended to September 1, 2020 (Quebec).
+- The deadline to pay any balances due regarding the 2019 tax year returns is extended to September 1, 2020 (Quebec).
 For federal purposes, this measure applies to any balance owing in respect of a return for which the filing deadline has been extended.
 For federal and Quebec purposes, payment of the instalment is also extended to September 1, 2020.
 These amounts will not be subject to interest or penalties during this period.

-- The corporate tax filing deadlines (T2) have been extended to June 1, 2020 for federal, Quebec and Alberta purposes, for tax returns that were due after March 18, 2020 (March 16, 2020 in Quebec) and before June 1, 2020.
+- The corporate tax return filing deadlines have been extended to June 1, 2020 for federal, Quebec and Alberta purposes, for tax returns that were due after March 18, 2020 (March 16, 2020 in Quebec) and before June 1, 2020.

 - These measures only apply to amounts that became due as of March 18, 2020 (March 17, 2020 in Quebec).
 Thus, a corporation having a December 31, 2019 year-end whose tax balance became due on February 29, 2020 (two months after the end of the year) is not eligible for these measures, unlike a corporation (SME) whose tax balance becomes due on March 30, 2020.

 - At the federal level, this extension applies solely to amounts due under Part I of the Income Tax Act.
 It does not seem to apply to taxes payable under Parts IV, IV.I and VI.I.